 2-3 teaspoons kosher salt (half that for table salt)

 3 teaspoons vegetable oil

-The day before: Remove the roast from the packaging, and coat all sides with the salt.
-Wrap it up in plastic wrap, and return it to the fridge, on a plate to catch any escaping liquid, and let marinate for 18 to 24 hours.
+The day before: Remove the roast from the packaging, and coat all sides with salt.
+Wrap it up in plastic wrap, return it to the fridge on a plate to catch any escaping liquid, and let it marinate for 18 to 24 hours.

-Preheat the oven to 225º/110º c.
-Remove the plastic wrap and rinse the excess salt off, then dry the meat off on paper towels.
-Coat the roast with 1 teaspoon of the oil, and apply the pepper to all sides of the roast.
+Preheat the oven to 225º/110º c Remove the plastic wrap, rinse the excess salt, and dry the meat on paper towels.
+Coat the roast with one teaspoon of the oil, and apply the pepper to all sides.
 The oil will help the pepper stick.
-Put the remaining oil in a cast iron pan, and sear the roast on all sides, about 3 minutes each side.
+Put the remaining oil in a cast iron pan, and sear the roast on all sides, about 3 minutes on each side.

-Put the roast on a rack in a roasting pan, and cook it for about an hour and a half, or until a thermometer reads 115º/46ºc. for medium rare.
 Turn off the heat, and let the roast sit in the cooling oven for another 30-45 minutes, where the internal temperature should be 130º/55ºc.
-Remove the roast from the oven, and let rest at room temperature for another 15 minutes, then remove the butcher’s twine, and slice crosswise, slicing as thin as possible.
+Remove the roast from the oven, allow it to rest at room temperature for another 15 minutes, remove the butcher’s twine and slice crosswise, slicing as thin as possible.